 Spirulina

-Spirulina is an algae rich in vitamins and minerals.
-Contrary to what one might think, spirulina is not a marine algae.
-It is originally found near volcanic lakes in Central America or Africa.
-Nowadays, it is cultivated all over the world: in lakes in warm regions as well as in natural basins.
+Spirulinais an algae rich in vitamins and minerals.
+Contrary to popular belief, spirulina is not a seaweed.
+It is found primarily near volcanic lakes in Central America and Africa.
+Today, it is cultivated all over the world, from lakes in warm regions to natural basins.

-Discovered many years ago, spirulina has become an excellent natural food supplement to feed impoverished populations thanks to its many elements.
+Discovered many years ago, spirulina has become an excellentnatural dietary supplementto feed disadvantaged populations thanks to its many nutrients.

-This spiral-shaped algae is less than one centimeter long.
-Spirulina is a complete food, as it contains vitamins B12 and E, as well as minerals such as iron, magnesium, calcium, and phosphorus.
+This spiral-shaped algae measures less than a centimeter in length.
+Spirulina is a complete food, as it contains vitamin B12, vitamin E, and minerals such as iron, magnesium, calcium, and phosphorus.

 What are the benefits of spirulina?

-Spirulina is one of the most complete components for the human body and possesses numerous benefits such as:
+Spirulina is one of the most complete nutrients for the human body and has many benefits, such as:

 1. Strengthening the immune system, particularly in cases of flu-like symptoms,

-3. Beneficial effects on beauty: skin, hair and nails,
+3. Beneficial effects for beauty: skin, hair, and nails.

-6. It acts on cholesterol levels and diabetes by regulating insulin levels.
+6. Action on cholesterol levels and diabetes by regulating insulin levels,

 7. Prevention against certain cancers,